John Stanhope, 1st Baron Stanhope: Life

-In 1597, Stanhope stood for election to Parliament as Member for Yorkshire, presumably assuming that with his own standing and Cecil's backing he would be certain of success, but they had not reckoned with the independence of the large electorate - Stanhope spent most of his time at court and no longer lived in Yorkshire, and despite his local roots they may have considered him an outsider.
-According to Stanhope's supporters his principal opponent, Sir John Savile, was backed by only "eight other gentlemen of any reckoning, but with a great number of clothiers and artificers"; but he was local and strongly connected with the clothing industry that provided many of the voters with their livelihood.
+In 1597, Stanhope stood for election to Parliament as Member for Yorkshire, presumably assuming that with his own standing and Cecil's backing he would be certain of success, but they had not reckoned with the independence of the large electorate - Stanhope spent most of his time at court and no longer lived in Yorkshire, and despite his local roots, they may have considered him an outsider.
+According to Stanhope's supporters, his principal opponent, Sir John Savile, was backed by only "eight other gentlemen of any reckoning, but with a great number of clothiers and artificers"; but he was local and strongly connected with the clothing industry that provided many of the voters with their livelihood.
 Stanhope was defeated in a tumultuous election.
-After the Archbishop of York and other members of the Council of the North reported to the Privy Council that Savile had shown contempt for their authority the council had him arrested, but they could not overturn the election result and were forced to release him in time to take his seat.
+After the Archbishop of York and other members of the Council of the North reported to the Privy Council that Savile had shown contempt for their authority, the council had him arrested, but they could not overturn the election result and were forced to release him in time to take his seat.

 Meanwhile, Stanhope was hastily found a seat instead for Preston, a borough Cecil had in his gift as Chancellor of the Duchy of Lancaster.
 He later sat for Northamptonshire in the Parliament of 1601 and for Newtown from 1604 until, on 2 May 1605, he was raised to the peerage as Baron Stanhope, of Harrington.

 As one of Cecil's leading followers, it was rumoured in 1600 that Stanhope would soon become Lord Chancellor.
 Instead, he was provided for by being appointed Vice-Chamberlain of the Household.
-In 1603 he was appointed one of the "Commissioners to treat of a Union between England and Scotland", to settle the arrangements for the inheritance of the English throne by the King of Scotland James VI, and in 1609, he became a member of the council of the Virginia Company.
+In 1603 he was appointed one of the "Commissioners to treat of a Union between England and Scotland", to settle the arrangements for the inheritance of the English throne by the king of Scotland, James VI; and in 1609, he became a member of the council of the Virginia Company.

-He resigned the Treasurership of the Chamber and retired from his other posts in 1616, and died in 1621.
+He resigned the Treasurership of the Chamber and retired from his other posts in 1616 and died in 1621.
 He was succeeded in his peerage (and as Master of the King's Posts) by his son, Charles Stanhope.

 Family

-Stanhope was twice married: first to Joan, daughter of William Knollys, by whom he had no issue; and secondly, on 6 May 1589, to Margaret, daughter of Henry Macwilliam, one of the queen's gentlemen pensioners.
+Stanhope was twice married: first to Joan, daughter of William Knollys, by whom he had no issue; and second, on 6 May 1589, to Margaret, daughter of Henry Macwilliam, one of the queen's gentlemen pensioners.
 By her he had issue: